 - Try to avoid sun exposure as much as possible for the first few weeks.
 The dazzling light, excessive heat and UV rays of the sun can damage your skin and fade away the hue of your tattoo as well.
 It is recommended that you use a sun block of 30 SPF or more while going out in the sun.

 - Swimming should be avoided until your tattoo gets healed completely.
 Be it pools, lakes, rivers, steam rooms or sauna baths, the water itself can cause minor to major infections, damaging your tattoo badly.

 - Wear loose clothes that do not rub against your tattooed skin.
 You should choose the fabric carefully, so that you do not perspire a lot.

 - Your tattoo may peel or scab during the period of healing.
 It can also get extremely itchy as the scabs starts to flake off.
 However, never ever pick or scratch the scabs.
 Rather, opt for warm moist compresses.
 Applying it 3 to 4 times a day (at least for 5 minutes each) will make the scabs softer and help them come off automatically.

-So, follow these safety precautions before and after getting your favorite tattoo and prevent it from turning into a disaster overnight.
+Just in case if you end up disliking your own tattoo, fret not, as here is how to remove permanent tattoo.
+It is always advisable to follow these safety precautions before and after getting your favorite tattoo and prevent it from turning into a disaster overnight.
 Do you have a tattoo?
 What preventive measures did you take while you went through the process?
 Let us know by commenting below.